 It’s one of the crucial types of mesothelioma that you should know about.
 The symptoms of pleural mesothelioma generally appear after a long gap of asbestos exposure.

 After the patient is exposed to asbestos fibers, they simply stick to the internal lining of lungs, causing scarring and inflammation with the passage of time.
-Now, as the scaring further worsen and develop into tumour, most patients start noticing most of the symptoms.
+Now, as the scaring further worsen and develop into tumor, most patients start noticing most of the symptoms.

 After the symptoms begin to appear for the first time, they start appearing in the respiratory system and in the chest.